helkasko/asti-github-workflows/README.md

 **NOTE!** For ensuring that Dependabot can enable auto-merge when the `Restrict who can push to matching branches` setting has been enabled, you need to make sure to provide the workflow a personal access token of a user who has access to the repository.

+## Development

+## Changelog

+This project uses a changelog to keep track of all notable changes between versions.
+See [CHANGELOG](CHANGELOG.md) for more details.